 Wind Analysis How Can Online Wind Simulation Help?

 As urban areas become increasingly complex and crowded, modern architectural designs must adapt.
 Technological advances have allowed for the creation and widespread use of CAE (computer-aided engineering) tools, that in turn allow users to easily design, test, evaluate, and improve their designs online without the need for prototypes or wind tunnel simulation.
 Online wind simulation significantly aids computational wind engineering and can be used for a range of applications and scenarios.

 Online and Offline Wind Simulator What Are Different Types of Wind Analysis?

 Wind analysis can include but is not limited to evaluating comfort, wind loading on structures, as well as pollution, and natural ventilation.
-Below, further explanation and real-life wind evaluations and wind simulations will be discussed.
+Below, further explanations and real-life wind evaluations and wind simulations are discussed.

 Wind Study: Wind Comfort

 Wind comfort, also known as pedestrian wind comfort, is the evaluation of wind effect at a passerby level.
 Ultimately, it means using CFD as a virtual wind simulator to assess ground-level conditions.
 Factors included in this assessment range from wind direction and speed to air pollution.
 Comfort is tested by investigating outdoor climate changes caused by the presence of a building, which has a lasting impact on its surroundings.